openstack/watcher/doc/source/configuration/configuring.rst

     [DEFAULT]

-    # The messaging driver to use, defaults to rabbit.
-Other drivers
-    # include qpid and zmq. (string value)
-    #rpc_backend = rabbit

     # The default exchange under which topics are scoped.
 May be
     # overridden by an exchange name specified in the transport_url
     # option. (string value)